Tozex/Smart-Contract-Library/README.md

 Tozex library is open source, allowing anyone to check, audit, and contribute to our development.
 The first programming language of our library is based on Solidity to allow for deployment first on the Ethereum (ETH), Polygon ZKEVM,  Binance Smart Chain & Avalanche blockchain networks compatible with any EVM Blockchain Solidity protocol.

 ### A) Fungible Token contract based on the ERC20 standard including some custom and audited functions by design like :
-- Vested Wallet or Smart contract function used to protect the interest of the project to ensure the entire control of your crypto assets from hackers, none compliant investors/wallets or undesirable market making bots.
+- Blacklited Wallet or Smart contract function used to protect the interest of the project to ensure the entire control of your crypto assets from hackers, none compliant investors/wallets or undesirable market making bots.
-- Burn and mint token function with EIP-2309, a Consecutive Transfer Extension, which enables minting any number of tokens in a single transaction to multiple wallets.
+- Batch Burn and mint token function which enables minting any number of tokens in a single transaction to multiple wallets.
 - Multi ownership function allowing to have a maximum of two owners to comply with a DAO demand.

 ### B) Non Fungible Token Contract based on ERC721/ERC1155 standard including some customized and audited functions by design like :